CSA Programs

 WIC Shares

 We work with Jefferson County Public Health and Denver Health to provide weekly shares free of charge to families enrolled in WIC (“Supplemental Nutrition Assistance Program for Women with Infants and Children”).
-Apply for a no-cost share here by February 28, 2025!

 Solidarity Shares

 We know folx in our farm communities may not qualify for or be comfortable signing up for federal food assistance programs, but could still use extra help eliminating barriers to healthy food access.
-Apply for a no-cost share here by February 28, 2025!

 Sponsor a Share

 Share from your abundance: give the gift of food to a family in our community!
-Make a donation towards a share, or sponsor a full share ($675 at DGS, $750 at Jack’s) using this form.
+Make a donation towards a share, or sponsor a full share for future seasons ($675 at DGS, $750 at Jack’s) using this form.
 We work with our local high-need schools, health clinics, and communities to identify interested/eligible households.

-Fruit Share (DGS & JSG)
+Fruit Share

 Ela Family Farms